ciapetro/react-native-animated-multistep/README.md

 You can install this package with the following command:

-`yarn add react-native-animated-multistep`
+`yarn add react-native-multistep-ciapetro`

 or

-`npm install react-native-animated-multistep`
+`npm install react-native-multistep-ciapetro`

+This is a package adapted from `react-native-animated-multistep`

 ## How to use